ceri-num/uv-larm/tutorials/SLAM.md

 # Bonus

-This section is a bonus to discover to discover other tools and techniques.
+This section is a bonus to discover other tools and techniques.

 ## Visual Map building using RTAB-Map